Persiba Balikpapan: Liga Indonesia era

-Since the 1994–95 season, Indonesian football competitions, namely the Perserikatan and Galatama, were merged into one and became the Liga Indonesia Premier Division.
-In this era, Persiba had to fight hard to stay in the top level of the Indonesian football league.
-In the first three seasons of the Premier Division, Persiba were always at the bottom of the board and always finished the season one or two positions above the relegation zone in the standings board.
-And in the 1998–99 season, Persiba was finally relegated to Liga Indonesia First Division after finishing the season ranked 6th (last) East Division.
+From the 1994–95 season, the Perserikatan and Galatama competitions were merged to form the Liga Indonesia Premier Division.
+During this era, Persiba struggled to maintain their place in the top tier, consistently finishing one or two positions above the relegation zone in their first three Premier Division seasons.
+In 1998–99, the club was eventually relegated to the Liga Indonesia First Division after finishing sixth (last) in the East Division.